ICANN Board Rejects .xxx Domain Application

 The program provides fellowships for up to five individuals per IETF meeting.
 ISOC will be putting out a call for candidates, including through ISOC chapters, at least 3 months before an IETF meeting.
 A small selection committee comprised of individuals knowledgeable about the IETF will evaluate the applicants against selection criteria and make their fellowship recommendations.

 Fellowship recipients will have an obligation to present or otherwise share their experiences at the IETF meeting they attend with their local community and to provide feedback on their experience to ISOC so that the program can be continuously improved.
 An ISOC Fellowship Alumni Network will be established to extend the fellows IETF experience and relationship-building opportunities after the meeting.

 BGP: The Movie

 Statistics on Internet resources have been animated to provide a high-level overview of the consumption and use of IPv4 addresses and AS numbers since 1983.
 The animated video also clearly shows the effect of Classless Interdomain Routing (CIDR) and Regional Internet Registries (RIR) allocation policies on consumption rates and routing.
 This animation was developed by Asia Pacific Network Information Centre (APNIC) staff members, Geoff Huston and George Michaelson.
-You can download the 58MB movie from:

 This publication is distributed on an “as-is” basis, without warranty of any kind either express or implied, including but not limited to the implied warranties of merchantability, fitness for a particular purpose, or non-infringement.
 This publication could contain technical inaccuracies or typographical errors.
 Later issues may modify or update information provided in this issue.
 Neither the publisher nor any contributor shall have any liability to any person for any loss or damage caused directly or indirectly by the information contained herein.